 Truth #1: DI is a lens for implementing any strategy in all pedagogies.
 Consider that effective teachers have a wealth of tools that they use to meet student needs.
 Myth #2: DI is incompatible with standardized state testing.
 Look Through the Lens.
 A round up of some of my favourite posts so far this year.
 I was going to that thing where you round-up some of your favourite blog posts in the hope of getting a few more hits, but couldn’t muster the enthusiasm.

 Instead, I thought I’d rip off some of the best posts I’ve read this year from some of the most interesting education bloggers out there.
 It’s by no means a definitive list; I haven’t spent much time honing it – these are just some of the posts I’ve enjoyed most so far this year.
 Maybe you’ll like them too.
 They are in no particular order.
 More WHAT less HOW – or ‘your shepherds pie requires improvement’ - On the pernicious silliness that is lesson grades, and how this gets in the way of children’s education.

 Favourite Educational Blogs.
 I had a recent article request from the The Education Foundation, the UK’s Education Think Tank, for their upcoming article on ‘The Rise of Teacher Blogging’.

 A tried and tested guide for getting through a full ofsted inspection.
 I have included some of the main highlights.
 Do feel free to use them, share them maybe even improve upon them (that last bit is highly unlikely, I think you’ll agree).
 Enjoy.
-Engaging with an Ofsted Inspector An Ofsted inspector will at some point attempt to catch you off-guard by asking you questions.
 Changing Horizons: A Blog by Martin Waller - Teacher and Educational Researcher.
 Mr Marwood's Marvelous Movies - Icing on the Cake - An education blog.